leonitousconforti/the-wireguard-effect/README.md

 ## License :page_facing_up:

-If the GNU General Public License v3.0 does not work for you, please reach out and let me know, I can be accommodating
+If the GNU General Public License v3.0 does not work for you, please reach out and let me know, I can be accommodating.